DiligentGraphics/DiligentSamples/Samples/GLFWDemo/readme.md

 Color.rgb             = Blend(Color.rgb, TeleportWaveColor, Wave);
 ```

-`BumpStep()` in the snippet above converts distance in the range [0, inf] to the range [WaveRadius, WaveRadius + WaveWidth],
+`BumpStep()` in the snippet above converts the distance in the range [0, inf] to the range [WaveRadius, WaveRadius + WaveWidth],
-then converts it to the triangle wave `/\/\` in range [0, 1].
-It creates a circle outline.
+then converts it to the triangle wave `/\/\` in the range [0, 1].
+The result is a circle outline.

 `TeleportWaveRadius` is animated using the `WaveRadius = fract(WaveRadius + TimeDelta)` function, and produces another triangle wave
 `/|/|`.
-It creates the repeating effect of a circle with increasing radius from 0 to 1.
+It creates the repeating effect of a pulsing circle with increasing radius from 0 to 1.

 Flashlight uses a bit more complex function.
-At first we calculate the distance from the current pixel to the flashlight ray.
+First, we calculate the distance from the current pixel to the flashlight ray.
-Calculate `A`, `B`, `C` coefficients of the line equation `Ax + By + C = 0` and get minimal distance from point to a ray:
+Calculate `A`, `B`, `C` coefficients of the line equation `Ax + By + C = 0` and get minimal distance from the point to the ray:

 ```cpp
 float2 Dir       = g_PlayerConstants.FlashLightDir;